Washington Hemp Overview

 How to Grow Hemp in Washington

 You may grow hemp indoors and outdoors after obtaining a hemp producer license from the Washington State Department of Agriculture (WSDA).
-The WSDA registration mustl also approve your grow area prior to commencing cultivation.
+The WSDA registration must also approve your grow area prior to commencing cultivation.
 At the side of each registered land area listed on the application, you must post a sign indicating the following:

 • Your WSDA-issued license number